epeios-q37/epeios.bak/tools/xdhq/Atlas/PRL/README.md

 <!-- You can also put below source code in a file and launch it after having installed the [*atlastk* package](http://q37.info/s/9srmskcm) (`pip install atlastk`), or, with absolutely no installation, paste the below code [here](http://q37.info/s/srnnb7hj), and open the displayed *URL* in a web browser.
 -->

-For a live demonstration: <http://q37.info/s/vhnb3q3v>.
+For a live demonstration: <http://q37.info/s/zmzcxvm9> (other live demonstrations: <https://q37.info/s/sssznrb4>).

 Source code: